 There is no entrance fee for Bukit Cinta (yay!) and if you are lucky you will have the spot all for yourself.
 Of course bring your photo camera and drone, if you have one.

 Photography tips Bukit Cinta

 If you read this blog post because you want to go to this amazing Bali viewpoint, you certainly want a good photo of it!
 Here some photography tips for you so you’re well prepared to take your best shots at Bukit Cinta Bali.
 If you want to catch the first light, make sure you arrive around 15 – 30 minutes before sunrise so you will have enough time to set up your gear and find the best spot to shoot.
 It would be a shame if you drive all the way up to this viewpoint and the best light is already gone!

 - If you have a drone, take it with you!
 You can get an impressive drone shot of the Mount Agung volcano.
 Read here what the best travel drone is!

 - Don’t forget your tripod if you take pictures together with your travel buddy

 - Take your pictures a bit underexposed.
 The light changes quickly in the morning, and you don’t want to overexpose the sky as you might lose the beautiful colors.
-In post-production you can adjust the shadows and get the colors back
+In post-production you can adjust the shadows to get the colors back

-More Bali blog posts
+More Bali travel inspiration